The Grove School believes that all students have a right to a safe and healthy school environment.

 The procedures for intervening in bullying behavior include, but are not limited, to the following:

 Sexual harassment includes all unwanted, uninvited and non-reciprocal sexual attention as well and any behavior that may lead to the creation of an intimidating, hostile or offensive school or work environment.
-Sexually suggestive looks or gestures, sexual jokes, pictures or teasing, pressure for dates, demeaning comments, deliberate touching, or attempts to kiss or fondle, threats, demands or suggestions that favors may be granted in exchange for sex or tolerance of sexual advances must be reported immediately and will be subject to immediate discipline and reported to civil authorities.
+Sexually suggestive looks or gestures, sexual jokes, pictures or teasing, pressure for dates, demeaning comments, deliberate touching, or attempts to kiss or fondle, threats, demands or suggestions that favors may be granted in exchange for sex or tolerance of sexual advances must be reported immediately.

 Respect for difference and promotion of diversity are part of The Grove School’s original charter and Montessori theory.
 In addition, state and federal law prohibits discrimination.
 The Grove School complies with and supports all state and federal nondiscrimination rules and regulations and does not permit discrimination against students, staff or faculty on the basis of race, color, national origin, gender, disability, age, religion, marital status, sexual orientation, social and /or economic background.
 Statements that demean ethnic, religious, gender or racial groups or that tend to provoke a physical response (including gang symbols or insults to a person’s family) will result in disciplinary action.
 Failure to promote a positive atmosphere of tolerance and nondiscrimination will be seen as a threat to the personal safety of others and will be subject to the same disciplinary action as for assault or fighting.